Neretva0/ferrum-ml/README.md

 # ML Library - Rust

 A lightweight machine learning library written in pure Rust featuring automatic differentiation and neural network training capabilities.
+Inspired by MagicalBat, which implements a minimal ML framework in C.

 ## Overview